Residency for Tuition Purposes: All Policies & Exceptions

 - A copy of your military dependent card;

-- Or a copy of the military service member’s most recent federal tax return verifying they claimed you as a married joint tax co-signee or tax dependent
+- Or a copy of the military service member’s federal tax return filing from most recently completed tax year verifying they claimed you as a married joint tax co-signee or tax dependent

 - Utah Resident Serving on Active Duty Outside of Utah (Includes Immediate Family Member/Military Dependent)